AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Prerequisites:**
 1. List all persons using the `list` command.
 At least 5 persons are in the list.
-2. Assume there is a scheduled meeting with all person currently.
+2. All person in the list has a scheduled meeting.

 **Example test case:** `unschedule 5`.